w-h-a/ls180/relational-models.md

 > {sets of ids}, {sets of names}, {sets of salaries}, {sets of skill-levels}

-To construct an _employee_ relation, we need to insert a subset of all such ordered quadruples.
-But to ensure that our _employee_ relation satisfies our _employee_ relation schema, we also need to make sure, for example, that each `name` is no longer than 50 characters but not null, and that each `salary` is not null but a decimal with 8 precision and 2 scale.
+To construct an _employee_ relation, we already know that we need to insert a subset of all such ordered quadruples.
+But we also know that we need our _employee_ relation to satisfy our _employee_ relation schema.
+We need to make sure, for example, that each `name` is no longer than 50 characters but not null and that each `salary` is not null but a decimal with 8 precision and 2 scale.
 Here's an example of the right kind of relation in psql:

 picture